L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 6. Legitimate Interests: Processing is necessary for the legitimate interests of the data controller or a third party, unless overridden by the interests, rights, and freedoms of the user, particularly if the user is a minor.

+## Creating an Unique, Optimized document.
+"GDPR (Optimized)"

+After actually studying specifically the Content of Each Document, In their Original form, so not as Summary.
+I've Created a Sixth document, Which is an Optimized version who Merge the previous 5, In a way to be more easily fluent and less redundant.

+How to Use This Document:

+- Study: Use this document to study and review key concepts of the GDPR.

+- Guide: Use this document as a guide in your work as a "Privacy Compliance Manager."

+- Reference: Use this document as a reference to answer customer questions.

+This document is your "bible" for the GDPR.
+Study it, make it yours, and use it to guide your work.
+Good luck.